kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

 ## Implementation Details

 -   Most of above-described requirements can be achieved via IaaS (Open stack, but I will not discuss that).
--   I will discuss implementation details for Host OS (Ubunut 18.04) and Guest VMs Running (Centos 18.06).
+-   I will discuss implementation details for Host OS (Ubuntu 18.04) and Guest VMs Running (Centos 18.06).
     -   Identify the NUMA Architecture

 ```